goldfrank/optlite/README.md

 git clone https://github.com/dive4dec/optlite
 ```

 Setup a python environment.
+Requires Python 3.11.
 In the root folder of the repository, run the following to create the python wheel file under `dist` folder.

 ```
 pip install -r optlite/requirements.txt